news

 On 3 July, Eurochild organised an international hybrid conference for the Building Children’s Futures project to explore the importance of fostering rights-based solutions across the EU using Child Rights Impact Assessments.

-Eurochild, together with members Children’s Rights Alliance, UNESCO Child and Family Research Centre, and other leading Irish partners organised an international hybrid conference with children and youth representatives across Europe towards in Malta, July 3 2024, as part of our EU-funded Building Children’s Futures project.
+Eurochild, together with members Children’s Rights Alliance, UNESCO Child and Family Research Centre, and other leading Irish partners organised an international hybrid conference with children and youth representatives across Europe in Malta, July 3 2024, as part of our EU-funded Building Children’s Futures project.

 The conference brought together children, national governments, the European Union, civil society, professionals, all to discuss the importance of listening and including children meaningfully in public policy development and implementation through the use of child rights impact assessments (CRIAs).